ZJONSSON/clues/README.md

 ```

 ## Hints and tips
-* Check the test folder for examples
+* Check the test folder for usage examples

+* Helper modules are provided in the util directory.
+Use `app.use(require('clues/util/express-clues'))(api)` to provide access to clues through an express route.

 * By defining logic object as the `Window` object, all global functions and variables are made available.